thomasdarimont/quarkus-qute-keycloak/README.md

-# quarkus-qute
+# quarkus-qute-keycloak

-Demo of using Quarkus with server-side templates via its Qute extension an Unpoly for client-side enhancements.
+Demo of using Quarkus with server-side templates via its Qute extension and Unpoly for client-side enhancements secured with Keycloak.

+This example builds upon the [quarkus-qute](https://github.com/gunnarmorling/quarkus-qute) by @gunnarmorling.

+To login you can use the usernames `john` or `jane` with the password `test`.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .